-Canola oil vs Palm oil - Health impact and Nutrition Comparison
+Canola Oil vs. Palm Oil — Health Impact and Nutrition Comparison

 Summary

 Canola oil is somewhat healthier than palm oil.
 Canola oil is higher in vitamin K, vitamin E, monounsaturated and polyunsaturated fats.
-Palm oil may be considered less healthy as it has a much higher saturated fats content.
+Palm oil may be considered less healthy as it has a much higher saturated fat content.

 Canola and palm oil may be beneficial for people with diabetes but can also cause cardiovascular issues.
 Nevertheless, you can definitely find much healthier oils to consume.